Select a category below

 Q. How can I identify the make & model of my product?

-A.You can identify your product make and model by searching for a model number, a product name, or a picture by following the links below.
-The model number is usually located on the bottom or on the side of your product.
+A.You can identify your toothbrush make and model by searching for a model number, a series name, or a picture by following the links below.
+The model number is usually located on the bottom of your product (look for a line similar to “Type 3731” on Braun products and “HX6910” on Philips products).

 - For Philips Sonicare Rechargeable Toothbrushes – click HERE